prapegpeg/Alaric/README.md

 This mod is not affiliated with or endorsed by Another Axiom.
 Use responsibly and follow Gorilla Tag’s modding and community guidelines.

-📜 License
-Check the repository for license details.

-If you want, I can:

-Make a shorter README

-Add a com